 The Information has not been submitted to, nor received approval from, the United States Securities and Exchange Commission or any other regulatory body.
-None of the Information constitutes an offer to sell (or a solicitation of an offer to buy), or a promotion or recommendation of, any security, financial product, or other investment vehicle or any trading strategy, nor a solicitation of a vote or a proxy, and ISS does not endorse, approve, or otherwise express any opinion regarding any issuer, securities, financial products, or instruments or trading strategies.
+None of the Information constitutes an offer to sell (or a solicitation of an offer to buy), or a promotion or recommendation of, any security, financial product or other investment vehicle or any trading strategy, and ISS does not endorse, approve, or otherwise express any opinion regarding any issuer, securities, financial products or instruments or trading strategies.